Ex-Honduran leader placed on US list of corrupt officials

 “Hernández has been a central figure in undermining the rule of law in his own country and in protecting and assisting drug traffickers to move their materials through Honduras and to the United States,” Torres said at the time.
 “He has been repeatedly identified as a co-conspirator in other drug trafficking cases and has caused incredible pain to both the people of Honduras and the United States.
 I believe it is essential that the United States hold him accountable for his criminal behavior.”

-However, Hernández has likened prosecutors’ attention to a witch hunt fueled by the false testimony of confessed killers who were also key witnesses in his brother’s trial.
-In a series of messages posted on social media this month, he touted his record for pursuing drug cartels and claims to have enjoyed the support of the Drug Enforcement Administration even after his brother’s indictment.
+Hernández has likened prosecutors’ attention to a witch hunt fueled by the false testimony of confessed killers who were also key witnesses in his brother’s trial.

+In a statement Monday, he touted his record for pursuing drug cartels, which he said had the support of the Drug Enforcement Administration among other federal agencies, and questioned why the designation was based on media reports.

+He cited U.S. government reports showing that the flow of drugs through Honduras fell sharply since he took power and that under his rule 59 drug traffickers were either extradited or surrendered to U.S. authorities.

 —